-UCAT (formerly UMAT) 2019 and 2020 in Australia and New Zealand is based on the UKCAT and means University Clinical Aptitude Test.
+UCAT (formerly UMAT) 2020 in Australia and New Zealand is based on the UKCAT and means University Clinical Aptitude Test.

 The UCAT test is a two-hour computer-based test consisting of five sections:

 - Verbal reasoning – 44 questions in 21 minutes

 - Decision making – 29 questions in 31 minutes

 - Quantitative reasoning – 36 questions in 24 minutes

 - Abstract reasoning – 55 questions in 13 minutes